MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 # required metadata

 title: Frequently asked questions about classification and labeling | Azure Information Protection
-description: Have a question about the preview release of Azure Information Protection?
+description: Have a question about the current release of Azure Information Protection?
 See if it's answered here.
 author: cabailey
 ms.author: cabailey
 manager: mbaldwin